therebelrobot/soxx/README.md

 ## Scope

-In the interest of size and speed, the scope of this library extends to **modern broswers only**.
+In the interest of size and speed, the scope of this library extends to **modern browsers only**.
 Compatibility with older browsers that do not support websockets is not the aim or goal of this lib.

 ## Installation